Zouave: Confederate Zouaves

 A number of Confederate Zouave units were also raised.
 In contrast to the many Federal units, most Confederate Zouaves were not full "regiments"; many were companies within larger units.
-The cognomen "Louisiana Tiger" dates from the Mexican–American War.
+The cognomen "Louisiana Tiger" dates from the Mexican-American War.
 Four different volunteer units from Louisiana adopted the Tiger nickname during the Mexican American War, including the 141st Field Artillery Regiment.
 But none of the Mexican War Louisiana "Tigers" were Zouaves.
 The earliest, and most famous, Louisiana Zouave unit was White's Company B (the "Tiger Rifles") of Major Chatham Roberdeau Wheat's 1st Special Battalion, Louisiana Volunteers, also known as "Louisiana Tigers".

 Another notable Zouave unit on the Confederate side was the "1st (Coppens') Louisiana Zouave Battalion", which was raised by Georges Augustus Gaston De Coppens in 1861.
 They saw action from the Peninsula Campaign to the Siege of Petersburg, all the while being short of supplies.
 They were disbanded in 1865.

 The Confederate Zouave units did not last long throughout the war.
 All of them had traded out their Zouave garb for standard Confederate clothing by 1862.
 The last Confederate Zouave unit was Coppens' Zouave Battalion, which later became dubbed the Confederate State Zouave Battalion.

 Post-Civil War

 Zouaves gradually vanished from the U.S. military in the 1870s and 1880s, as the militia system slowly transformed into the National Guard.
 As an example, the Wisconsin militia still included one zouave unit in 1879, but the next year, in 1880, the traditional distinctions of title and dress ceased when a standard Wisconsin Guard uniform was adopted.
+The last Zouave unit in any National Guard was the Elizabeth Gatling Gun battery in the New Jersey National Guard commanded by James Madison Drake.
+Drake completely disregarded both state and federal regulations and outfitted the unit in Zouave uniforms and allowed only Civil War Veterans to join, the unit was finally ejected from the National guard in 1892.
 After the Civil War, veteran groups sometimes dressed as zouaves during honor guard ceremonies such as funeral processions, since zouave dress was considered colorful and distinctive.
 Modern American Civil War reenactments often feature zouave units.